Through the Looking Glass: A Dual Perspective on Weakly-Supervised Few-Shot Segmentation: Experiments

 $\textbf{Effects of heterogeneous layers.}$ As shown in Figure \ref{fig5}, we analyzed the heterogeneous information extracted from different layers of the HA module.
 The pyramid ResNet50 backbone consists of 0–12 layers, categorized into three fine-grained levels based on feature channel depth and semantic spatial scale: layers 0–3, 4–9, and 10–12.
 For instance, layer 0 is a low layer relative to layer 3, and so forth.
 The semantic granularity extracted at each layer serves as the heterogeneous semantic feature.

-In this ablation study, we first compare the extraction of homogeneous information from identical layers for both support and query.
+In this ablation study, we first compare the extraction of homologous information from identical layers for both support and query.
 For example, both support and query extract features from layers 3, 9, and 12, or from layers 0, 4, and 10.
 The model's performance shows minimal change, attributed to the excessive similarity of semantic features between them.
 In contrast, the heterogeneous ablation experiments adopt a dual-branch perspective strategy.
 Specifically, support and query extract layers 3, 9 and 12, and layers 0, 4 and 10, respectively.
 While support's layer 3 and query's layer 0 belong to the same fine-grained level, providing common ground, the slight differences in granularity enhance the focus on distinct semantic features, fostering differentiation.
-The visual differences can be found in Figure \ref{fig11}.
+The visual differences can be found in Figures \ref{fig10} and \ref{fig11}.
 This complementary interaction between heterogeneous support-query pairs significantly improves the generalization capability of the TLG model.

-\subsection{Effects of different loss hyperparameters.}
+\subsection{Effects of different loss hyperparameters}

 In the experiment, TLG computes losses for both the support and query.To emphasize heterogeneity, hyperparameters $\alpha$ and $\beta$ are used for control.
 As illustrated in Figure \ref{fig7}, when both $\alpha$ and $\beta$ are set to 1, a balanced state is achieved, resulting in a performance of 75.1.
 When $\alpha$ and $\beta$ are set to 1, with one hyperparameter adjusted to 0.6 or 1.4, the performance slightly decreases to 75.0 and 74.8, respectively.
 However, when the heterogeneous loss becomes complementary—specifically, when $\alpha$ is 1.4 and $\beta$ is 0.6 the performance reaches its peak at 75.4.
+This also indicates that, during training, slightly increasing the support weights that provide semantic guidance as category prototypes helps improve segmentation performance on query images.